 Your satisfaction is important to our team of dentists at Nesconset Dental Associates.
-Before any treatment is performed, we are sure to explore all your treatment options with you and recommend the best solution for your smile.
+Before we perform any treatment, we will explore all your treatment options with you and recommend the best solution for your smile.

 If dental bonding is right for you, we will explain all aspects of your care before your treatment, so you know what to expect.
-Bonding is typically performed with no anesthesia, but we are sure to take the proper steps to ensure you are comfortable throughout your appointment.
+Most dentists will perform bonding with no anesthesia.
+However, they will take the proper steps to ensure you are comfortable throughout your appointment.

 We may use a local anesthetic to numb the affected area before your treatment begins.
 Although this is not always necessary if we are not removing any part of your tooth.

-A special solution is applied to the affected tooth to create an adequate bonding surface; this process is also referred to as etching.
-Once we prepare the affected tooth, we will then apply a tooth-colored resin is and shape the material until the desired aesthetic is reached.
+The dentist will apply a special solution to the tooth to create an adequate bonding surface.
+This process is also referred to as etching.
+Once we prepare the tooth, we will then apply a resin that will match the color of your surrounding teeth.
+The dentist will shape the material into proper form by hand.
 After the resin is formed and molded, the bonded material is cured using a special UV light.

 After the bonded tooth is cured, it is gently polished and shined to create a seamless finish.
 Patients can enjoy their new bonded smile immediately after their appointment.